 - must be in writing

-- must not require the employee to take any period of paid annual leave of less than one week
+- must not require the employee to take any period of paid annual leave of less than 1 week

-- must not require the employee to take a period of annual leave beginning less than eight weeks or more than 12 months, after the direction is given, and
+- must not require the employee to take a period of annual leave beginning less than 8 weeks or more than 12 months, after the direction is given, and

 - must not be inconsistent with any leave arrangement agreed by the employer and employee.